smarthomebau/Snips-DatumUhrzeit/README.md

 # Snips-DatumUhrzeit 🕑
-A date and time skill for Snips.ai
+A date and time app for Snips.ai

 ## Installation